Compositionally Safe Construction of Autonomous Driving Systems: Introduction

-Of particular interest to this study are correct-by-construction techniques, where the autopilot or some of its features are constructed from a set of properties derived from system requirements.
+All the traditional control and game-theoretic approaches are relevant to this study.
+These include PID (proportional-integral-derivative), MPC (model-predictive control) and LPV (linear parameter-varying) control approaches, whose application to ADS is however hampered by problems of inherent complexity and limitations concerning their ability to realistically take into account the safety and optimality constraints of autonomous driving.
+A detailed analysis of these approaches is presented in \cite{ChenLHXTLHTLWCZW23}.
+Of particular interest are correct-by-construction techniques, where the autopilot or some of its features are constructed from a set of properties derived from system requirements.
 There is considerable work on controller synthesis from a set of system properties, usually expressed in linear temporal logic, see for example \cite{Kress-GazitP08,SchwartingAR18,arxiv.2203.14110,WongpiromsarnKF11,WongpiromsarnTM12}.
 These techniques have been extensively studied in the field of control.
 They consist of restricting the controllable behavior of the system interacting with its environment so that the desired properties are satisfied.
 However, their practical value is limited by their high computational cost, which depends in particular on the type of properties and the complexity of the system's behavior.

-An alternative to synthesis is to achieve correctness by design as a result of composing component properties expressed as "assume-guarantee" contracts specifying a causal relationship between components and their environment: if the environment satisfies the "assume" part of the contract, the state of the component will satisfy the "guarantee" part, e.g., \cite{BenvenisteCNPRR18,ChatterjeeH07,Meyer92}.
+An alternative to synthesis is to achieve correctness by construction as a result of composing component properties expressed as ``assume-guarante'' contracts specifying a causal relationship between components and their environment: if the environment satisfies the ``assume'' part of the contract, the state of the component will satisfy the ``guarantee'' part, e.g., \cite{BenvenisteCNPRR18,ChatterjeeH07,Meyer92}.
 A prerequisite for contract-based design is the decomposition of global system requirements into contracts, and the existence of suitable techniques for their implementation \cite{abs-1909-02070}.
 There are a number of theoretical frameworks that apply mainly to continuous or synchronous systems, particularly for analysis and verification purposes \cite{MavridouKGKPW21,SaoudGF21,abs-2012-12657}.
 They suffer from computational limitations because, in the general case, they involve the symbolic solution of fixed-point equations \cite{MavridouKGKPW21}.
 Furthermore, they only apply to systems with a static architecture, which excludes reconfigurable dynamic systems, such as autonomous systems.